ayhamBadarn/simple-nodejs-blog/README.md

 # simple-nodejs-blog
 This minimalist personal blog features articles elegantly showcased alongside categorized sections.
 Its straightforward design includes a user-friendly dashboard for seamless article and category creation.

-Sure, here's the description of the application you mentioned:

 ### Application Description:

 The developed application is a personal blog built using Node.js with HTML, CSS, JS, EJS, and integrates features for user login, session management, cookies, utilizing MongoDB database, MongoDB, and JWT authentication.
 The application serves as a simple personal blog where articles are showcased and organized into sections.
 The blog also includes an admin dashboard for adding articles and sections.